artur-ciocanu/launch.en/help/release-notes/2020-release-notes.md

 ### Updates

 * The Data Collection UI sign-in and sign-out UI has been significantly improved.
-Switching between tags in Adobe Experience Platform and other Adobe products is now also much smoother.
+Switching between tags and other Adobe products is now also much smoother.
 Finally, if you have a single account with rights to multiple companies, this is also dramatically improved.
 * The structure of tags URLs is now more consistent with other Adobe products.
 The new URL format replaces `https://launch.adobe.com` with `https://experience.adobe.com/#/@companyID/launch/`.
 The old URLs redirect to the new ones, but you should update your bookmarks to save a few seconds each time you access the Data Collection UI.

 ## February 19, 2020